Fast quantum measurement tomography with optimal error bounds: Projected least-squares quantum measurement tomography

 Our aim is to characterize a POVM $E$ with $L$ elements $\left\{ E_1, E_2, \dots, E_L \right\}$ acting on a Hilbert space of dimension $d$.
 To this end, we collect measurement statistics from a known set of quantum states $\{|\psi_i\rangle\}_{i=1}^M$ .
 This set is chosen to be informationally complete, meaning that for any POVM element $E_j$, the probabilities $\langle \psi_i |E_j|\psi_i\rangle$ uniquely identify $E_j$.
 We then perform least-squares estimation to obtain preliminary estimators for the POVM elements, which are subsequently projected onto the set of physical POVMs.

-It is worthwhile to point out that the least-squares estimation step can be computed analytically if the ensemble of states $\{|\psi_i\rangle\}_{i=1}^M$ either form a global $2$-design or are tensor products of single-qubit $2$-designs.
-In the latter case, each state is of the form $|\psi_i \rangle = |\psi_{i_1} \rangle \otimes |\psi_{i_2} \rangle \otimes \dots \otimes |\psi_{i_n} \rangle$, where the states $\{|\psi_{i_k} \rangle \}$ of each qubit $k = 1, \dots, n$ form a $2$-design.
+It is worthwhile to point out that the least-squares estimation step can be computed analytically if the ensemble of probe states $\{|\psi_i\rangle\}_{i=1}^M$ either forms a global $2$-design or is a tensor product of single-qubit $2$-designs.
+This $2$-design probe ensemble is distinct from the 4-design ensemble used to motivate $d_{\mathrm{av}}$ in Sec.~\ref{sec:pre}.
+While relating $d_{\mathrm{av}}$ to the average TV distance requires a 4-design, the tomographic reconstruction itself only requires a 2-design to analytically invert the measurement map and bound the estimator's variance.
+If the ensemble is a tensor product of single-qubit $2$-designs, each state is of the form $|\psi_i \rangle = |\psi_{i_1} \rangle \otimes |\psi_{i_2} \rangle \otimes \dots \otimes |\psi_{i_n} \rangle$, where the states $\{|\psi_{i_k} \rangle \}$ of each qubit $k = 1, \dots, n$ form a $2$-design.
 Examples of $2$-designs include stabilizer states \cite{dankert2009exact}, states from a symmetric informationally complete POVM (SIC-POVM) \cite{renes2004symmetric}, and states forming a maximal set of mutually unbiased bases (MUBs) \cite{klappenecker2005mutually}.
 We propose the following estimation protocol:

 \begin{enumerate} \item \textit{Data collection}.
 We uniformly sample a state from the set $\{| \psi_i \rangle \}_{i=1}^{M}$, prepare it on the quantum device and then measure it using the POVM.
-This procedure is repeated $N$ times, resulting in a list of relative frequencies $\hat{f}$, where $\hat{f}_{ij}$ denotes the number of times the outcome associated with $E_j$ is observed when preparing the state $| \psi_i \rangle $, divided by $N M$.
-These relative frequencies are unbiased estimators of the probabilities $p_{ij} = \langle \psi_i| E_j | \psi_i \rangle/M$. \item \textit{Least squares estimator}.
-We compute empirical estimators $\hat{E}_j$ of each POVM element $E_j$ separately and analytically as
+This procedure is repeated $N$ times.
+Let $N_{ij}$ denote the number of shots in which the sampled input state was $|\psi_i\rangle$ and the observed POVM outcome was $j$.
+We define $\hat f_{ij}=N_{ij}/N$.
+Then $\hat f_{ij}$ is an unbiased estimator of the joint probability